Pulmonary fibrosis: Pathogenesis

-Pulmonary fibrosis involves gradual exchange of normal lung parenchyma with fibrotic tissue.
-The replacement of normal lung with scar tissue causes irreversible decrease in oxygen diffusion capacity, and the resulting stiffness or decreased compliance makes pulmonary fibrosis a restrictive lung disease.
+Pulmonary fibrosis involves a gradual replacement of normal lung tissue with fibrotic tissue.
+Such scar tissue causes an irreversible decrease in oxygen diffusion capacity, and the resulting stiffness or decreased compliance makes pulmonary fibrosis a restrictive lung disease.
 Pulmonary fibrosis is perpetuated by aberrant wound healing, rather than chronic inflammation.
 It is the main cause of restrictive lung disease that is intrinsic to the lung parenchyma.
 In contrast, quadriplegia and kyphosis are examples of causes of restrictive lung disease that do not necessarily involve pulmonary fibrosis.

+Common genes implicated in fibrosis are Transforming Growth Factor-Beta (TGF-β), Connective Tissue Growth Factor (CTGF), Epidermal Growth Factor Receptor (EGFR), Interleukin-13 (IL-13), Platelet-Derived Growth Factor (PDGF), Wnt/β-catenin signaling pathway, and TNIK.
+Additionally, chromatin remodeler proteins affect the development of lung fibrosis, as they are crucial for gene expression regulation and their dysregulation can contribute to fibrotic disease progression.